sudosuberenu/portfolio/README.md

 # Welcome to my portfolio 👩🏼‍💻

-After some time, I've decided to upload all the projects iI've been playing with.
+After some time, I've decided to upload all the projects I've been playing with.

 ## 📚 Categories

-My portfolio is divided in the next categories:
+My portfolio is divided in 3 categories:

 * Solidity
 * Go